-The sudden increase of TD values in October 2020 results instead from manual inspection caused by the addition of 33 new files in a microservice.
+Regarding the sudden increase of TD values in October 2020 results instead, from manual inspection of the quantitative data results to be caused by the addition of 33 new files in a microservice.
 The commit involves the extension of the Cloud Native GeoServer features via the binding to a new JSON parser.